From little acorns, mighty oaks grow

 - Read Write Inc. Phonics for our children in Reception to Year 2 and from September 2015 for our children in Years 3 and 4 who need to catch up.

-- Read Write Inc. Spelling for our children in Years 3 to 6.
+- Spelling Shed for our children in Years 3 to 6.

 Read Write Inc. Phonics is used by over a quarter of the UK’s primary schools.
 It is a comprehensive literacy programme, weaving decoding, comprehension, writing and spelling together seamlessly.
 Ruth Miskin developed the programme during her time as a headteacher in Tower Hamlets.
 She believes that in order for a school to be successful, every headteacher needs to adopt a consistent whole-school approach to teaching reading, writing and spelling.
 Fidelity to the teaching programme, rigorous assessment, tracking and one-to-one tutoring ensure that schools guarantee progress for every child.
 For information and tutorials on how to support your child learning click here